The Yorkshire Dales National Park Authority has adopted an ambitious new ‘Carbon Reduction Plan’, six months after declaring a climate emergency.

 It requires the Authority to practically eliminate carbon dioxide emissions from its operations over the course of the decade.

-The plan had been due to come before Members at a full Authority meeting on 31 March (see item 5 of the agenda here), but with all committee meetings cancelled in response to the Coronavirus epidemic, the Authority’s Chief Executive David Butterworth has used ‘Urgency/Emergency’ powers delegated to him from the Authority to formally adopt it.
+The plan had been due to come before Members at a full Authority meeting on 31 March, but with all committee meetings cancelled in response to the Coronavirus epidemic, the Authority’s Chief Executive David Butterworth has used ‘Urgency/Emergency’ powers delegated to him from the Authority to formally adopt it.

 The plan contains a new objective which commits the Authority to reducing its emissions by 95% by 2030, compared with a 2005 baseline.
 By March last year, the Authority had reduced its emissions by 62%, compared with 2005.